aviramha/ormsgpack/README.md

 orjson was written by ijl <<ijl@mailbox.org>>, copyright 2018 - 2021, licensed
 under both the Apache 2 and MIT licenses.

-ormsgpack was forked from orjson and is maintained by Aviram Hassan <<aviramyhassan@gmail.com>>, licensed same as orjson.
+ormsgpack was forked from orjson by Aviram Hassan and is now maintained by Emanuele Giaquinta (@exg), licensed same as orjson.